Skip to main content

 4. In the Create Rules page, build your rule by populating the following fields:

-2. Pod selector: enter any label selectors based on your pod’s labels.
-For example, app=postgres uses the app label to select pods running postgres.
+2. Pod selector: Enter any label selectors based on your Pod’s labels.
+For example, app=postgres uses the app label to select Pods running postgres.
 Use any of the equality-based selector operators.
-Make sure that there is no space before or after = sign here.
+Make sure there is no space before or after the = sign.

 For more information on labeling guidelines, refer to labeling guidelines.

-3. Container (Optional): enter the optional name of the container to which Portworx Backup will apply the rule
+3. Container (Optional): Enter the name of the container to which Portworx Backup applies the rule.

-5. Background: enable this if you want the rule to run in the background.
-Rule runs as a background process, can be used to back up crash consistent applications.
-(For example, mySQL)
+5. Background: Enable this if you want the rule to run in the background.
+The rule runs as a background process and can be used to back up crash-consistent applications (for example, MySQL).

-6. Run in single pod: run this rule in a single pod.
-Kubernetes scheduler chooses the pod here and can be used to take a backup of your elective lead based applications (for example, mongoDB).
+6. Run in single pod: Run this rule in a single Pod.
+The Kubernetes scheduler chooses the Pod and can be used to take a backup of lead-based applications (for example, MongoDB).

-7. + icon: click on this icon if you have to add more than one action to the same application
+7. + icon: Click this icon if you need to add more than one action to the same application.

-5. (Optional): Select the + Add icon to add more sub-rules if you have more than one container for the chosen application (Pod selector) or you have to apply rules for more than one application in one go.
+5. (Optional): Select the + Add icon to add more sub-rules if you have more than one container for the chosen application (Pod selector) or if you need to apply rules for more than one application at the same time.

 6. Click Add to create the pre-exec rule:

-Once you have created this pre-exec rule, the rule gets listed in the Backup Rules page.
+After you create this pre-exec rule, the rule is listed in the Backup Rules page.
 You can later associate this rule with a backup.
-The pre-exec rule gets applied before creation of backup.
+The pre-exec rule is applied before the backup is created.

-Similarly you can create post-exec rules for the required applications.
-Post-exec rule gets applied after the creation of backup.
+Similarly, you can create post-exec rules for the required applications.
+The post-exec rule is applied after the backup is created.

 Related topic